vrockai/pipeline-test/docs/content.md

 ---

-## A multi-omics approach unravels metagenomic and metabolic alterations of a probiotic and synbiotic additive in rainbow trout (Oncorhynchus mykiss).
+## A multi-omics approach unravels metagenomic and metabolic alterations of a probiotic and synbiotic additive in rainbow trout (Oncorhynchus mykiss)
- 31.01.2022, _JA Rasmussen, KR Villumsen, M Ernst, M Hansen, T Forberg, S Gopalakrishnan, MTP Gilbert, AM Bojesen, K Kristiansen, MT Limborg_

-Animal protein production is increasingly looking towards microbiome-associated services such as the design of new and better probiotic solutions to further improve gut health and production sustainability.
-Here, we investigate the functional effects of bacteria-based pro- and synbiotic feed additives on microbiome-associated functions in relation to growth performance in the commercially important rainbow trout (Oncorhynchus mykiss).
-We combine complementary insights from multiple omics datasets from gut content samples, including 16S bacterial profiling, whole metagenomes, and untargeted metabolomics, to investigate bacterial metagenome-assembled genomes (MAGs) and their molecular interactions with host metabolism.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01221-8)

-10.1186/s40168-021-01221-8

 ---